 Right: I picked up my gun [past] and then I saw the buck [past]

-E. FLUFF: I remember padding my term papers to meet minimum word counts.
+F. FLUFF.
+I remember padding my term papers to meet minimum word counts.
 Here at WomenHunters, we have no minimum word count.
-We just have to write about something of interest to other women hunters, that is, we have to organize, introduce, discuss, and conclude a relevant topic, and we have to include one clear, relevant photo.
+We just have to write about something of interest to other women hunters.
+We have to organize, introduce, discuss, and conclude a relevant topic, and we have to include one clear, relevant photo.
 I want to encourage you to do the opposite of what I did with my term papers: De-pad.
 Eliminate fluff.
 Fluff (a real term in the field of editing) is boring.
-Lean and mean is POWERFUL:
+Lean and mean is powerful: